FAMILY PSYCHIATRIC ARNP

 Additional Desirable Qualifications:

 Experience working within the urban Indian community and/or with communities disproportionately underserved is desirable.
-Experience and/or education in perinatal mental health issues is also desirable.

 The Cowlitz Indian Tribe is an Equal Opportunity Employer, and a Drug & Alcohol-Free workplace.